 Injection of tracer in the uterine cervix, for details on dilution, dose and injection of ICG, see Appendix 17.6.
 For women randomised to RALS, a fornix presenter without an intracervical device is then adapted around the cervix.
 After entering the abdomen fluorescence imaging using the FireFly® Mode is utilized.
 The transperitoneal display of afferent lymphatic pathways from the uterine cervix is to be identified bilaterally.
-The two pathways comprise the upper paracervical pathway (UPP) (along the uterine artery to the external and obturator nodes, continuing lateral to the common iliac artery to the inframesenteric paraaortic nodes) and the lower paracervical pathway (LPP) (medial to the internal iliac artery to the inframesenteric paraaortic area) according to Geppert et al, see Figure 1.
+The two pathways comprise the upper paracervical pathway (UPP) (along the uterine artery to the external and obturator nodes, continuing lateral to the common iliac artery to the inframesenteric paraaortic nodes) and the lower paracervical pathway (LPP) (medial to the internal iliac artery to the inframesenteric paraaortic and presacral nodes and continuing medial to the common iliac artery to the inframesenteric paraaortic real according to Geppert et al70, see Figure 1.